-If you have been in Christian circles for any period of time, I would like to believe that this statement would have come up.
+If you have been in Christian circles for any period.
+I would like to believe that this statement would have come up.
 Judge not lest ye be judged?
 It has, right?
-I have always viewed this as increasingly becoming a cop out.
-People do not like to be called out for their wrongdoing.
+I have always viewed this as becoming a cop-out.
+People do not like to be corrected for their wrongdoing.
 So, instead of taking correction, they run down the route of “Judge not lest ye be judged!”

 Judge not lest ye be judged meaning

 7 Judge not, that ye be not judged.

 2 For with what judgment ye judge, ye shall be judged: and with what measure ye mete, it shall be measured to you again.

 3 And why beholdest thou the mote that is in thy brother’s eye, but considerest not the beam that is in thine own eye?

 The meaning of this is quite simple.
 Whatever you do to others will be done to you.
 A great example of this in practice is the parable of the unforgiving servant.
 It is a little too long to be put on this page.
 The story has it that a ruler had imprisoned a servant for nonpayment of debt.
 His wife and children were also to be sold.
 The servant went to the master and pleaded with him for forgiveness.

 The master was kind to the servant and wrote off the entire debt, a large sum.
 The servant did not extend the same grace to another who owed him money.
 Even though he had been forgiven of a large debt, he would not forgive someone else of a smaller debt.